-- An optional Letter of Intent must be received by stated deadline.
+- An optional Letter of Intent must be received by April 15, 2014.
 This enables the program to anticipate the number of applicants and provide early advice to potential applicants and their departments.
-For example, applicants may need to discuss the need for adequate protected time with their departments before the final application deadline.
+For example, applicants may need to discuss the need for adequate protected time with their departments before the final application deadline of May 16, 2014.
 However, submission of a letter of intent is not required.
 It is recommended, however, that applicants inform the program and discuss their intent before the final deadline.

-- Face Page.
+- Face_Page.
 Information required includes applicant’s name, school/department, contact information, mentor contact information, citizenship status, research area of interest and membership in multidisciplinary team, if applicable.
-Click here for the form.

 - Abstract.
 A summary of the proposed career development activities including the applicant’s well articulated career goals and research interests and plans.
-This should include a brief description of the project that will be the focus of a competitive grant application, and the type of application planned.
-Click here for the form.
+This should include a brief description of the project that will the focus of a competitive grant application, and the type of application planned.

 - Applicant’s PHS Form 398 Biosketch and Other Support Form.

 - Narrative.
 Up to 10 pages total; 11 point Arial font.
 Summarize your career goals, career development plan, reasons for applying to the ITS Scholar Program, and proposed research during and after the period of KL2 support.
 More details may be found in NIH parent application information for K23, K08 or other Mentored career development “K” applications; see http://grants.nih.gov/training/careerdevelopmentawards.htm Three sections should include:

 - Candidate.
 Describe your commitment to a career in clinical and/or translational research, and how and why a multidisciplinary training program is important for your future research career.
 This section should address:

 - The applicant's background, interest in and commitment to a clinical/translational science career, participation in a multidisciplinary translational team.